 | Particulars | Details |

-| Overall difficulty level of the paper | will be added soon |
+| Overall difficulty level of the paper | Moderate |

-| Section A difficulty level | will be added soon |
+| Section A difficulty level | Moderate |

-| Section B difficulty level | will be added soon |
+| Section B difficulty level | Moderate to Difficult |

-| Was the paper lengthy | will be added soon |
+| Was the paper lengthy | A bit on the lengthy side. |

 It is crucial to note that this ICSE 2026 Chemistry Unofficial Answer Key will only serve as a primary resource for students to calculate their probable scores and evaluate their performance.
 Students are advised to keep their question papers handy to cross-verify their responses once they are live.